satchelbaldwin/structured-ngram-generator/readme.md

 ideas involved finding similar patterns _around_ a given word; for example, finding sentences in the format of `[tags] CONJUNCTION [tags]` where the two surrounding sets of tags around the conjunctions could be considered phrases that could reoccur in other places.
-This was very innaccurate for generation, as the model was much too liberal with how it defined phrases.
+This was very inaccurate for generation, as the model was much too liberal with how it defined phrases.
 Many unrelated tag clusters would be assumed to have the same role.
 This pursuit felt like a dead end with my current knowledge of the field.